suncoast-devs/handbook/lessons/full-stack-build-an-app-storing-user-that-created-restaurants-and-reviews/index.md

 We can then use this in our PostRestaurant method to help ensure we have user IDs assigned.

-To require a user to be logged in (have a valid JWT) add this line before the `PostRestaurant` method:
+To require a user to be logged in (have a valid JWT), add this line before the `PostRestaurant` method:

 ```csharp